Skip to Content

 Gay Hotels in Siem Reap

-When it comes to welcoming LGBTQ travellers, you're sorted in Siem Reap.
-Not only it is a super touristic, tolerant and international city but the country as a whole is one of the most gay friendly countries in Asia.
-Plenty of LGBTQ travellers visit hotels in Siem Reap on a daily basis without any issues.
+When it comes to welcoming LGBTQ travelers, you're sorted in Siem Reap.
+Not only it is a super touristic, tolerant, and international city but the country as a whole is one of the most gay friendly countries in Asia.
+Plenty of LGBTQ travelers visit hotels in Siem Reap daily without any issues.

-We felt welcomed as a gay couple in the hotels we tried during our visit in Siem Reap.
+We felt welcomed as a gay couple in the hotels we tried during our visit to Siem Reap.
 No awkwardness from anyone.
 Booking a double bed certainly didn't raise any eyebrows.
-In fact, Siem Reap has become so gay that a handful of hotels catering solely to LGBTQ travellers have recently opened.
+Siem Reap has become so gay that a handful of hotels catering solely to LGBTQ travelers have recently opened.
 We've set out some of the best ones right here:

 01